When should my kitten have its first vaccinations?

-In general, an initial vaccination course is made up of 2 separate injections 3 – 4weeks apart.
-The most important part of this is your kitten must be over 12 weeks old at the time of the second vaccination.
+In general, an initial vaccination course is made up of two separate injections three to four weeks apart.
+Your kitten must be over 12 weeks old at the time of the second vaccination.

-By convention, in the UK, most kittens have their first vaccination at 9 weeks and the second at 12 weeks.
+By convention, in the UK, most kittens have their first vaccination at nine weeks and the second at 12 weeks.

 Your vet will ask you about your cat’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
 It is important to try and work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.
 It is likely your vet will need to run some tests, for example blood tests to check for disease.